 Two females may have more frequent conflicts.
-If you decide to acquire only one or are limited by space, you must dedicate more time.
-The budgie will depend entirely on you for socializing and playtime.
+If you acquire only one budgie, you must dedicate more time to socialization because the budgie will depend entirely on you for company and playtime.

-These birds are lively and noisy, so a happy, healthy budgie will constantly sing, chatter, chirp, and screech.
-A quiet budgie is a sick budgie, either physically or mentally.
+These birds are lively and talkative, so a happy, healthy budgie will constantly sing, chatter, and chirp.
+A quiet budgie is a sick or unhappy budgie.

-Cockatiels are loving, friendly, and outgoing.
-Females are usually gentler, as males get moody when they don’t receive the attention they want.
+Cockatiels are loving, friendly, and outgoing birds.
+Females are usually gentler, as males get moody when they don’t receive the constant attention they crave.

-An interesting feature of a cockatiel is its crest.
-Apart from being beautiful, it will help you understand the parrot’s mood.
+An interesting feature of the cockatiel is its crest.
+Aside from being beautiful, it’ll help you understand the cockatiel’s mood.
 A flattened crest could mean it is stressed or scared.
-Meanwhile, a raised and spread-open crest may tell you the bird is interested, intrigued, or attentive.
+Meanwhile, a raised and spread-open crest may tell you that it’s interested, intrigued, or attentive.

 - Cost: $150 to $350

 Green-cheeked conures have gained popularity recently due to their affectionate personalities and relatively quiet demeanors.

 Conures are ideal for those who’d like a larger parrot without the constant stress that macaws and cockatoos bring.